mastix/Ionic-Weather-Application/README.md

 # Features

-* Retrieving Device Information
+* Retrieving device Information
 * Detecting the user's current location
 * Storing data via LocalStorage
-* Fetching JSON data from a REST API
+* Fetching JSON data from a REST API ([OpenWeatherMap API](http://openweathermap.org/api))
 * Displaying a splash screen
 * Using an application icon
-* Concatenates and minifies JS files
+* Concatenating and minifying JS files using Gulp
-* Uses JShint to lint the JS files
+* Using JShint to lint the JS files
 * Uses SASS to generate css files

 # Disclaimer

-Due to the fact that I only have an Android phone (and no iOS Dev Account fpr $99 a year) I have only tested this application on my Samsung Galaxy S5.
+Due to the fact that I only have an Android phone (and no iOS Dev Account fpr $99 a year) I have only tested this application on my Samsung Galaxy S5 (Android).

 But now feel free to download and play with it! ;)